nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tuition teacher requests to add a student by inputting the student's name, phone number, emergency contact, address and other optional fields if needed.
+1. Tuition teacher requests to add a student by inputting the student's name, phone number, emergency contact and address.
 2. EduManage adds the student's information and indicates success.

    Use case ends.